 Peter, Marissa, Kelley, Greg, Sydney, AJ, Bri and Jason

-Why it's important: The use cases for AI in China are exploding.
+Why it's important: The applications of artificial intelligence in China are exploding.
 Most of the Rising Billion are coming online via mobile, and culturally are more comfortable with radical transparency than in the West.
 Written Chinese characters are not as straightforward as English, leading to different adoption curves and UI’s than in the West.
 As with conversational interfaces, look for new use cases for facial recognition to emerge, and think about how they might be applied in your region of the world.
 Share on Facebook

 Spotted by Marissa Brassfield / Written by Jason Goodwin